canonical/deepseek-r1-snap/README.md

 sudo snap install deepseek-r1 --channel=<channel> --devmode
 ```

-It should be installed in developer mode because it needs [hardware-observe](https://snapcraft.io/docs/hardware-observe-interface) during the installation.
+It must be installed in developer mode because it needs [hardware-observe](https://snapcraft.io/docs/hardware-observe-interface) during the installation.
 This interface is currently not automatically connected.

 > [!TIP]
-> If you install in confined mode, the auto detection will not run during the installation, but instead of first use.
+> If you install in confined mode, the auto detection will run on first use, not during the installation.
 > To force auto detection, run `sudo deepseek-r1.init`.

 To build and install from source, scroll to [here](#build-and-install-from-source).

 ## Use

-Upon installation of the snap, a suitable *stack* comprised of an engine and a model get automatically installed as snap components.
+When the snap is installed, a suitable *stack* comprised of an engine and a model are automatically installed as snap components.
 You can check the installed components with:
 ```shell
 sudo snap components deepseek-r1